MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Avoid removing shapes that contain the text that you wish to ignore, by defining the name of all shapes to remove and  avoid checking the text in all shapes, which is a resource-intensive process.

+> [!NOTE]
-If you do not specify Word shapes in this additional advanced property setting, and Word is included in the **RemoveExternalContentMarkingInApp** key value, all shapes will be checked for the text that you specify in the **ExternalContentMarkingToRemove** value.
+> If you do not specify Word shapes in this additional advanced property setting, and Word is included in the **RemoveExternalContentMarkingInApp** key value, all shapes will be checked for the text that you specify in the **ExternalContentMarkingToRemove** value.
+>

-To find the name of the shape that you're using and wish to exclude:
+**To find the name of the shape that you're using and wish to exclude:**

 1. In Word, display the **Selection** pane: **Home** tab > **Editing** group > **Select** option > **Selection Pane**.